On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Introduction

-One of the most widely used classes of on-policy methods is the class of on-policy policy gradient algorithms.
-These algorithms use gradient ascent on the parameters of a parameterized policy so as to increase the probability of observed actions with high expected returns under the current policy.
-The gradients are commonly estimated using the Monte Carlo estimator, an average computed over i.i.d.\ samples of trajectories from the current policy.
-The Monte Carlo estimator is consistent and unbiased; as the number of sampled trajectories increases, the empirical distribution of trajectories converges to the true distribution under the current policy, and thus the empirical gradient converges to the true gradient.
-However, the expense of environment interactions forces us to work with finite samples.
-Thus, the empirical distribution of the trajectories often differs from the expected on-policy sampling distribution.
-We refer to the mismatch between the empirical distribution of trajectories and the expected on-policy trajectory distribution as \textit{sampling error}.
-This sampling error produces inaccurate gradient estimates, resulting in noisy policy updates and slower learning.
-With i.i.d.\ on-policy sampling, the only way to reduce sampling error is to collect more data.
+One of the most widely used classes of reinforcement learning (RL) algorithms is the class of on-policy policy gradient algorithms.
+These algorithms use gradient ascent on the parameters of a parameterized policy to increase the probability of observed actions with high expected returns under the current policy.
+The gradient is commonly estimated using the Monte Carlo estimator, an average computed over i.i.d.\@ trajectories sampled from the current policy.
+The Monte Carlo estimator is consistent and unbiased; as the number of sampled trajectories increases, the empirical distribution of data converges to the expected distribution under the current policy, and thus the estimated gradient converges to the true gradient.
+However, the expense of environment interaction forces us to work with finite sample sizes.
+Thus, the empirical distribution of data often differs from the desired on-policy data distribution, a mismatch we call \textit{sampling error}.
+Sampling error causes inaccurate gradient estimates, resulting in high-variance policy updates, slower learning, and potentially convergence to suboptimal policies.

-These observations raise the following question: can on-policy policy gradient algorithms learn more efficiently with on-policy \textit{data} or with on-policy \textit{sampling}?
-Recently, \citet{zhong2022robust} showed that adaptive, off-policy sampling can yield data that more closely matches the on-policy distribution than data produced by i.i.d.\ on-policy sampling.
-However, this work was limited to the policy evaluation setting in which the on-policy distribution remains fixed.
-Turning from evaluation to control poses the challenge of matching an on-policy distribution that continually changes throughout training.